 As a composer/percussionist, Ibarra creates live and immersive music that explores rhythm, indigenous practices, and interaction with cities and the natural world.
 She is a Yamaha, Paiste, and Vic Firth drum artist and is a 2014 TED senior fellow.
 Her work includes Mirrors and Water, a composition and sonic installation commissioned for Ai Wei Wei’s Circle of Animals/Zodiac Signs at the sculpture trail of the National Museum of Wildlife Art, Jackson, Wyoming, 2015; Digital Sanctuaries, a modular music app walk that remaps cities with sanctuaries of music and engages with historical and cultural sites within a city, with music composed by Electric Kulintang and commissioned by Lower Manhattan Cultural Council and City of Asylum Pittsburgh; Circadian Rhythms, commissioned for Earth Day 2013 at EMPAC at Rensselaer Polytechnic Institute, inspired by endogenous rhythms for 80 percussionists and 8.1 surround sound of Macaulay Library recordings; The City, a Radio Radiance commission for Young Peoples Chorus of New York City; We Float, a 2014 commission by Ecstatic Music Festival with singer songwriter Mirah, a sonic retelling of space explorations; and The Cotabato Sessions, a digital music film and album that captures one family legacy of gong-chime kulintang music in Mindanao, Philippines.

-Ibarra joined the music faculty at Bennington in Fall 2012 and also teaches at the Elizabeth Coleman Center for Advancement of Public Action (CAPA).
-Her teaching at CAPA focuses on her work in rebuilding cities with the arts, art intervention, and advocacy for human rights extended equally to women and girls.
+Ibarra was a music faculty member at Bennington from 2012 to 2020, she also taught at the Elizabeth Coleman Center for Advancement of Public Action (CAPA) during that time.
+Her teaching at CAPA focused on her work in rebuilding cities with the arts, art intervention, and advocacy for human rights extended equally to women and girls.